Supporting aspiring lawyers:

 Skills to take you into the workplace

-Chair: Darren Weir, University of Kent
+Chair: Darren Weir, Kent Law School, University of Kent

 Speakers: